opentracing/opentracing.io/_docs/pages/supported-tracers.md

 ## LightStep

 [LightStep](http://lightstep.com/) runs a private beta with OpenTracing-native tracers in production environments.
 There are OpenTracing-compatible [LightStep Tracers](https://github.com/lightstep) available for Go, Python, Javasrcipt, Objective-C, Java, PHP, Ruby, and C++.

+## Hawkular

+[Hawkular APM](http://www.hawkular.org/hawkular-apm/) supports OpenTracing-Java and has plans to support other platforms in the near future.